-If you think this dialogue looks strange, that's because it is.
+Negotiating isn't easy but there are different ways to negotiate your pay if you feel it's necessary.
 Most people wait until they are given a salary offer before they react, much less negotiate.
 Our advice is the opposite.
 We think you should ask for the pay you want and be clear about your own salary requirement before you receive a numerical offer from a potential employer or your current employer.
 This will ensure you control the "anchor" figure in your negotiation for a salary increase.

 Anchors are well known to be highly influential in negotiations.
 Studies show that one of our cognitive biases, i.e. tendencies that are beyond conscious, rational control, is to complete a negotiation around the first number put forward.
 It turns out that we illogically fixate on the first number and it ends up looming larger than any number that's subsequently raised during the negotiation.

 Simplistically speaking, there are generally three possible "anchor" figures for any salary negotiation: (a) your most recent salary, (b) your employer's offer, and (c) your salary request, or what you tell your employer you want.
 If you control the anchor, you get to pick the number that has outsized influence in the final outcome.

 This may not always be possible.
 But if your prospective employer calls you to say "Hi Amy, we're really excited to be able to extend an offer to you" and then pauses -- this is your chance to jump right in!

 One of the reasons most job candidates don't get to put forward an anchor figure of their choosing is that they have previously answered a recruiter or hiring manager's question about their most recent salary or salary history.